-Went to visit the natural wonders at Jeita grottos yesterday from Beirut.
+I went to visit the natural wonders at Jeita grottos yesterday from Beirut.
 Jeita is about 18 kilometers north of the Lebanese capital Beirut.
+It is an extraordinary site which could be one of the wonders of the world but remains an intimate experience.
+It comprises two interconnecting karstic limestone caves.

-A small trip of aerial lift takes you to the upper region, just outside the entrance of the upper cave.
+A small trip of ropeway takes you to the upper region, just outside the entrance of the upper cave.
 There is a small train also that takes the visitors to the upper cave.

-The gondola takes the visitors over the river through beautiful natural scenery.
+The gondola takes the visitors over the river called Nahr al-Kalb, through beautiful natural scenery.

 There is unique sculpture near the upper cave entrance.